Monetra/mstdlib/cluster/README.md

 ### Authenticate

 When a remote peer connects to the current node, BOTH nodes will immediately send out an Authenticate packet to the remote node to start mutual authentication.
 The request will identify the current node to the peer and provide a Nonce for finalizing authentication.

-Required Request Tags: `RT` (Request Type), `CN` (Cluster Name), `NI` (Node ID), `NO` (Nonce)
+Required Request Tags: `RT` (RequestType), `CN` (ClusterName), `NI` (NodeID), `NO` (Nonce)

 Required Response Tags: `RT` (RequestType), `RC` (ResponseCode),